levimcg/levimcg.com/src/_posts/2018-01-04-the-blogs-are-back.md

 teaser: "Seems to me that folks are going back publishing content on their own sites, and I like it"
 category: note
 tags:
   - thoughts
   - blogs
 ---
 If you hadn't notice, Twitter has become a toxic shit pile.
 It seems to me that a growing number of the folks that I admire and follow there are starting to walk away from the platform.
 It's a total bum out and Twitter has totally allowed it to happen.
 Mike Monteiro's [one of those folks](https://medium.com/@monteiro/jack-dorseys-resignation-letter-to-twitter-b04e8a63b0a9) and he really nailed it here:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I wish you’d spent just a portion of the energy you use defending fascists listening to the people they’re attacking <a href="https://twitter.com/jack?ref_src=twsrc%5Etfw">@jack</a>.
 Some of those voices are silenced forever.
 You did nothing.
 Except make sure their attackers still had a platform.
 I hope they haunt your dreams.</p>&mdash; Mike Monteiro wants @jack fired. (@monteiro) <a href="https://twitter.com/monteiro/status/947314123871633408?ref_src=twsrc%5Etfw">December 31, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 It's sad to watch Twitter slowly die like this, but it's happening and they know it.
 It's why they allow the abusive fascists to flourish and a maniac with millions of followers and the ability to destroy the world threaten nuclear war.
-Whatver drives engagment, I guess.
+Whatever drives engagment, I guess.

 All that said, there's at least one good thing to come out of all this.
 It seems, at least a little bit, that people are starting to take control of their own content.
 I don't think it's a mass exodus by any means, but I've noticed a lot of those same folks I follow starting to publish more of their content on their own sites or via newsletters.
 That's exciting to me so I thought I'd share some of my favorite blogs I read and newsletters I subscribe to.
 I might try to keep it up to date as I discover new stuff.